ruucm/shadergradient/README.md

 For ESM-supported React applications: https://esm-shadergradient.onrender.com/without-store.mjs

-For use in the Framer canvas: https://esm-shadergradient.onrender.com/with-store.mjs
+For use in the Framer canvas (convenient for use with control UI components\*) : https://esm-shadergradient.onrender.com/with-store.mjs

 For use in Figma plugins (mixed with DB code): https://esm-shadergradient.onrender.com/figma-overrides.mjs

+- `with-store.mjs` includes store codes (zustand) that is also used on the control UIs.
+So can sync states of gradient & controls without adding any codes.

 # Examples